Wagsnerlund/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+The main focus for this project was the front-end development using HTML, CSS, JS, jQuery and AJAX.
+Node, Express and MongoDB were used on the back-end.

 ## Final Product